LolproDoesStuff/termux-ubuntu-script/README.md

 3. Makes the installer executable and installs it.
 4. Removes the initial script

-# Why have you done this
+# Why have you done this?
 Idk, just for fun.